 Both nature and nurture affect human obesity.
 For some people, and for some populations, the genetic tendency to become obese is not fulfilled because of their environment, the circumstances of their lives.
 But when those circumstances change, the genetic potential may be realised quickly, and lead to the medical issues that follow from obesity.
 An example that starkly illustrates this comes from the sunbaked desert south of Phoenix, Arizona.… Read the rest “The Gila River People, Victims of Modernity”

-There’s a great new book about vitamin A, “Brilliance & Confusion: Saving Children’s Vision & Lives With Vitamin A”.
+There’s a great book about vitamin A, “Brilliance & Confusion: Saving Children’s Vision & Lives With Vitamin A”.
 Okay, I confess.
-It’s my own book, which I’ve just published.
+It’s my own book a couple of years ago.
 Vitamin A was discovered in 1913, but it has continued to provide surprises since.
 The most important of these is that it isn’t essential just for vision, which is what most people know about it.
 Rather, it is needed to maintain many functions necessary for health, and life itself.… Read the rest “A Great New Book”

 The human body converts the energy contained in food to mechanical output with an efficiency that may surprise you — it’s that low.
 What goes on at the gym reflects this.
 A person dedicated to keeping reasonably physically fit might use a rowing machine, an elliptical trainer, or a stationary bicycle.
 These machines usually provide readouts that show how much work the user is doing, and how many Calories she is burning.
 Checking the numbers now and then helps pass the time, and may provide a little reward at the end.… Read the rest “The Inefficiency of Humans”